-In this set of activities adaptable for grades K-3, parents and educators will find ideas for teaching about Susan B. Anthony, women’s rights, and suffrage.
+In this set of Susan B. Anthony activities for kids from grades K-3, parents and educators will find ideas for teaching about Susan B. Anthony, women’s rights, and suffrage.
 These activities are designed to complement the BrainPOP Jr. Susan B. Anthony topic page, which includes a movie, quizzes, online games, printable activities, and more.

 Classroom Activities for Teaching About Susan B. Anthony